Generative modeling through internal high-dimensional chaotic activity: Definition of the models

-where $\langle . \rangle_\mathcal{D}$ is the empirical average over {a minibatch of size $M$ of} the training dataset–changed at each training epoch–and $\langle . \rangle_\mathcal{F}$ is an empirical average over a set of $M$ configurations $ \mathcal{F}=\{ \phi(\bm{v}^{(\mu)})(T) \}_{\mu=1,\,...,\,M}$ collected by simulating the dynamical system \eqref{eq: dynamics of only visible and unrestricted model} up to time $T$, starting from independent random initial conditions.
-The parameter $k$ is the learning rate.
 Since the learning rule for $A$ is symmetric, training will suppress chaos by planting fixed points into the dynamics.
-The goal of the generative dynamics is to find the optimal parameters $A$ and $\bm{b}$ that suppress chaos just enough to allow good generative performances.
+The goal of the generative dynamics is therefore to find the optimal parameters $A$ and $\bm{b}$ that suppress chaos just enough to allow good generative performances.

 \textbf{Restricted architecture --} In the context of EBMs, adding to the visible variables a set of latent variables allows to encode higher-order interactions in the former and this is a way of constructing more expressive generative models.
 We adapt the standard architecture of RBMs \cite{smolensky_information_1986} to construct a dynamical system composed of two layers of variables: the visible $\bm{v}$ and hidden $\bm{h}$ units, with no intra-layer connections.
 The variables are subjected to the dynamics